How does Pipsissewa work?

 Pipsissewa might help reduce swelling, have a drying (astringent) effect on the tissues, and kill germs that cause infections in the urinary tract.

 Are there safety concerns?

-Pipsissewa seems safe for most people when used short-term.
+Pipsissewa seems safe for most people when used in food amounts.
 Long-term use can cause side effects such as ringing in the ears, vomiting, confusion, and seizures.

 Dosing considerations for Pipsissewa.

 The appropriate dose of pipsissewa depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for pipsissewa.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.